ellamcmorrow/NatureOfCode/03_Forces/01_Ellipses_effected_by_forces/readme.md

 *Applying Force*<br/>
 We create an applyForce method to apply the force to our object.<br/>
-We create a static function and user the inbuilt p5.Vector function to divide force times mass.The static method creates a new method with the answer.<br/>
+We create a static function and user the inbuilt p5.Vector function to divide force times mass.<br/>
 The static function causes all the object to fall at the same time. <br/><br/>
 ```js
 this.applyForce=function(force){